psikoo/EAN-13_generator/README.md

 **Usage information:**

 This script runs with Node.js and npm.
-To runn the script you must install Node.js and npm.
+To run the script you must install Node.js and npm.

 **Before running:**